Change Password

 Authority and Hub

-Hyperlink represents a latent human judgment: the creator of page p, by including a link to page q, has in some measure conferred authority on q.
-Hence, it is precise to define the pages with large in-degree as authorities.
+In WWW, hyperlinks represent some latent human judgment: the creator of page p, by including a link to page q, has in some measure conferred authority on q.
+Instructively, a node with large in-degree is viewed as an authority.

-In a directed graph G = (V, E), the x and y weights for all nodes are set to 1 initially.
-Then the algorithm iterates, in each round: for each node p ∈ V, (1) update its x and y weights as follows:
+In a directed graph G = (V, E), all nodes are initialized with x = 1 and y = 1.
+In each iteration, for each node p ∈ V, update its x and y values as follows:

 Here is an example:

-Iterate until the convergence below a tolerance is met, or the number of iterations is reached.
-In the experiments of the original author, it was found that the convergence is quite rapid, 20 iterations is normally sufficient.
+The algorithm continues until the change of all x values and y values converges to within some tolerance, or the maximum iteration rounds is met.
+In the experiments of the original author, the convergence is quite rapid, 20 iterations are normally sufficient.

 • Command: algo(hits_centrality)